-Now that you know what causes such early demise of sneakers and tennis shoes, know to air-dry your sneakers (typically it takes about 24 hours), you can stop blaming the manufacturer.
+Now that you know what causes an early demise of sneakers and tennis shoes, know to air-dry your sneakers (typically, it takes about 24 hours), you can stop blaming the manufacturer.

 All bras have some spandex and elastic, which are synthetic products made to stretch and provide shape and comfort.
 Other lingerie items with the same type of fabric content as well.
 Heat is the enemy of stretchy things.

 If you want your bras and other lingerie items to enjoy a long lifespan, maintaining their original shape and loveliness right to the very end, never put them through the clothes dryer.

 Instead, wash bras and lingerie using good mesh zippered lingerie bags, then air dry.

 This routine will make all the difference and give you the kind of results and longevity you paid for.

 Reusable Fabric Bags